yanneckh/3DTextures/WickedKeyVaults/README.md

 Make sure you use Optifine 1.12.2 !

+Discord Link to be up to date: https://discord.gg/zmqmQYCUuv

 The Pack is tested on Version 12.2.2\
 Created with BlockBench 3.8.4+\
 Credits to Yanneckh.